jalapic/engsoccerdata/readme.txt

 -  totalgoals_by_team.r     - Return all instances of a team being involved in a game with n goals

+-  n_offs.r                 - Will return the scorelines that have occurred n number of times

 #Compiled by James Curley July 2014